 Why Do The Ants Keep Coming Back?

 Why do ants keep coming back anyway?
 There are a few reasons you may be having trouble keeping these critters out of your home.
+Follow these tips to get rid of the ants in your house for good!

 The first thing you should know is that ants leave a chemical trail behind when they find a food source.
 This trail guides other ants in the colony to the food source – almost like a road map or GPS.
-Once this trail is made, ants will continue invading your home until you destroy the trail, destroy the nest or get rid of the food source.
+Once this trail is made, ants will continue invading your home until you destroy the trail, destroy the nest, or get rid of the food source.

 If you don’t eliminate food sources, ants will keep coming back.
 That’s why it’s so important to keep all of your food items stored away in airtight containers.